urbanairship/python-library/docs/examples.rst

    push.send()

-Web Push to a device with full web payload
+Web Notification to a device with full web payload
 ------------------------------------------

 .. code-block:: python